davidamichelson/DIV6700/schedule.md

 - Darling Young, Robin.
 “Martyrdom as Exaltation.”
 In Virginia Burrus, ed., *A People's History of Christianity*.
 Vol. 2, 70-94.
 Minneapolis: Fortress Press, 2005.  *(B)*
 - Ashbrook Harvey, Susan.
 "Women and Words: Texts by and about Women".
 In *Cambridge History of Early Christian Literature*, eds.
 Lewis Ayres, Andrew Louth, and Frances M. Young, 382-390.
 Cambridge: Cambridge University Press, 2004. *(VLC)*

-### Thursday, September 8: Discussion

 *Assignments*

-- *Practice Florilegium 2* is due on Brightspace by 8 AM Central Time.
+- *Florilegium 1* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.

 1. Early Christian authors often drew upon the rhetorical strategy of creating "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
 How did early Christian authors used such paradoxes to express their theologies of martyrdom and asceticism?

+### Thursday, September 7: Discussion

 ## Week 4: Asceticism, Gender, Revelation
-### Monday, September 12: Lecture on Women in Early Christianity and Asceticism
+### Monday, September 11: Lecture on Women in Early Christianity and Asceticism
 *Primary Sources*

 - “Acts of Thecla.”
 In Bart Ehrman, ed., *Lost Scriptures: Books That Did Not Make It into the New Testament*, 113-122.
 New York: Oxford University Press, 2003. *(VLC)*